cosmos/ibc-go/docs/ibc/light-clients/localhost/client-state.md

 }
 ```

+It is possible to disable the localhost client by removing the `09-localhost` entry from the `allowed_clients` list through governance.

 ## Client updates

 The latest height is updated periodically through the ABCI [`BeginBlock`](https://docs.cosmos.network/v0.47/building-modules/beginblock-endblock) interface of the 02-client submodule in core IBC.